-- The modulator takes outputs of the channel coder, a stream of binary digits, and constructs an analog waveform that represents a block of bits. - For example, in a 9600 baud Modem, five bits are used to determine one of 25=32 phases that are used to modulate the signal Acos(ωt+φ).
-Each possible string of five bits has its own personalized phase, φ, and this phase can be determined at the receiver. - The signal Acos(ωt+φ) is an analog signal that may be transmitted over a channel (such as a telephone line, a microwave link, or a fiber-optic cable).
+- The modulator takes outputs of the channel coder, a stream of binary digits, and constructs an analog waveform that represents a block of bits. - For example, Modem with symbol rate 9600 baud uses five bits to determine one of 25=32 phases that are used to modulate the signal Acos(ωt+φ).
+Each possible string of five bits has its own personalized phase, φ (phase step is 360°/32=11.25°) and this phase can be determined at the receiver.
+Bitrate is 96005=48 kbit/s. - The signal Acos(ωt+φ) is an analog signal that may be transmitted over a channel (such as a telephone line, a microwave link, or a fiber-optic cable).